 Chimney stacks

 Repair category -

-Notes
+Notes Not Applicable.

 Roofing including roof space

 Repair category 2

-Notes Weathering and previous repairs were noted to slated sections, alongside some chipped/damaged slates.
-Ongoing maintenance should be anticipated.
-Some moss growth was noted.
+Notes The roof tiles are original with some staining and moss growth noted.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
+Sections of the sarking internally are bowed.
+The flat felt roof covering has a limited life expectancy and can fail without warning.
+Inspection at close quarters may reveal further deterioration or damage to roofing materials, especially where these are older.
+A reputable roofing contractor will be able to provide further advice.